jammastergirish/LLMProbe/README.md

 ### Locally

-To run locally, you simply need to run the following command in Terminal.
+You need to run the following command in Terminal.

+`./run.sh`

 This will install the `uv` package manager, if you don't already have it, and start the Streamlit app.

-`./run.sh`

 (You may need to run `chmod +x run.sh` first.)